On the Transferability of Adversarial Attacksagainst Neural Text Classifier: A.2 Transferability among Different Neural Models

-We show in Figure \ref{fig:single_model_tr_agnews_pwws_part1} the transferability among various neural models.
-The column or row headers indicate the IDs of source and target models respectively.
-The mapping of IDs and their models is shown in Figure \ref{tb:model_pool}.
-We generate adversarial examples by attacking a source model, and report their transferability rates by testing them on the other target models.
+We show in Figure \ref{fig:single_model_tr_agnews_pwws_part1} the transferability rate among all neural models in the model pool.
+The column and row headers indicate the IDs of source and target models respectively.
+The mapping of IDs and the corresponding models is shown in Figure \ref{tb:model_pool}.
+We generate adversarial examples by attacking a source model, and report the transferability rates on a target (or victim) model.